ashnik777/FaceRecognition/README.md

 * gmail:ashot.nikogosyan2000@gmail.com

 # DESCRIPTION
-  This is the project that can recognise faces:
-  You can dowloand face photos in to 'images' and after that program thanks to AI can learn faces and after run you can see that your camera can recognise faces:
-  You can run this program thanks to Linux terminal but after that you have to install a few libs for python:
+This project is about recognizing faces.
+You onlu need to download face photos into 'Images', and afther that the programm learns that faces via AI, after which Your cameras can recognize faces you downloaded beforehand.
+You can run this program thanks to Linux terminal but after that You have to install a few libs for python.

 # 3.COMMANDS
   * After dowload this program you can call this commands in Linux terminal.